antwanvdm/php-vagrant/README.md

     # Remove .git folder because we don't want to use this remote anyway
     rm -rf .git
     ...
-    # Create the .vagrantuser file (and check them afterwards).
+    # Create the .vagrantuser file (and check the contents afterwards!)
-    # BEWARE: Currently needs a manual path fix on Windows!! (the 'local_git_path')
     ./_scripts/create_vagrantuser_file.sh
     ...
     # Up the project (enter password in process for changing hosts file)